Tour de Cure

 The Tour de Cure is a series of fund-raising cycling events held in forty states nationwide to benefit the American Diabetes Association.
-The Tour de Cure is a bicycle ride to raise money for diabetes research, and is not an actual race.
-Each location's ride routes are designed for everyone from the occasional rider to the experienced cyclist.
+Each location's routes are designed for any cyclist.

 Riders

 Over 33,000 riders participated in the 2007 Tour de Cure.
 In 2008, more than 38,000 cyclists in 78 Tour events raised nearly $16 million to support the mission of the ADA: to prevent and cure diabetes and to improve the lives of all people affected by diabetes.

 Red Riders

 In 2007 the ADA began recognizing those riders with diabetes as Red Riders through the Red Rider Program.
 This program was created and is organized by Mari Ruddy, a rider in the Colorado Tour de Cure.
 The program supplies Red Riders with a bright red cycling jersey and a group for individual red riders to join.

 Volunteers

 Each Tour de Cure event recruits volunteers to help set up and take down start and finish lines and rest stops, mark the routes and print out the guide sheets, assist riders who have run into mechanical difficulties, pick up and transport riders who need to drop out of the event (SAG), keep track of which riders have left and returned, keep riders on route and obeying local cycling laws (Route Marshals) and so on.
 Since 2015, volunteers with diabetes have been called Red Crew and have been provided with red T-shirts with a variant of the Red Rider/Red Strider logo.